-Since 2011 the Aruba data centers have been operating exclusively on renewable energy sources with certified guarantee of origin (GO certification).
-When we design a data center, from the outset, as well as considering how to guarantee maximum reliability, security and performance, we also think about how to achieve maximum efficiency and energy savings.
-As well as protecting the environment, this enables us to offer our customers services at highly competitive prices.
+Since 2011, Aruba data centers have been powered exclusively by GO certified renewable energy.
+When we design a data center, from the outset, as well as considering how to guarantee maximum reliability, security and performance, we also think about how to achieve maximum efficiency and energy saving.

-Aruba puts back renewable energy from hydroelectric and photovoltaic sources to the national grid.
+Aruba produces renewable energy from hydroelectric and photovoltaic sources.

 Whilst it is essential to keep the temperature of hardware under control, cooling the whole area of the data rooms would result in a significant waste of energy.
 The system used for cooling the racks and therefore the servers and other equipment results from an extremely efficient containment of the flows of incoming cold air and outgoing hot air.
 Special ducts ensure that the cold air is only used for the front area of the rack, which is isolated from the data room.